 down the building, you will be asked to have the contractor come back out to run the wires correctly.

-If you have any questions, please email LC at email@example.com.
+If you have any questions, please email Management at email@example.com.